advis61/OracleOfDereth/README.md

 - Sort by name, info, details, spells.
 - Export to clipboard, text, csv and json

+### Server Inventory (VGI)

+- Open **Server → Inventory** to browse VGI's saved items for every character on your current server.
+- Uses the same item summaries, search, category checkboxes, Doubles filter, and sorting as Items, with a sortable Character column.
+Search also matches character names.
+- **Refresh** rereads the saved database.
+Offline characters reflect their last VGI scan; this does not request identification or modify VGI's data.
+- Click a row to print its saved description.
+Copy, Text, CSV, and JSON use the filtered list and include character ownership.
+- VGI is optional.
+Without its database, continue using the existing Items tab to add and identify items.
+- Equipped snapshots do not show OD/OA/OM because VGI does not save the active-buff list needed to resolve their overages reliably.

 ### XP Augmentations

 - Displays your character's Blank Augmentation Gem quest timers